Solar Guide

 Norfolk Electricity Prices

-As shown in the chart, Norfolk’s electricity rates have jumped from 12.0 cents per kWh in 2021 to 14.5 cents in 2024 – a 21% increase that continues to impact household budgets.
+Virginia electricity rates have steadily climbed from 12.0 cents per kWh in 2021 to 14.5 cents in 2024, representing a 21% increase over three years.

 Price of Energy: Virginia vs National Average